ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Ceedling and CMock are advanced tools that both perform fairly sophisticated parsing.

-However, neither of these tools fully understand the entire C language, especially C's preprocessing statements.
+However, neither of these tools fully understands the entire C language, especially C's preprocessing statements.

-If your test files rely on macros and `#ifdef` conditionals, there's a good chance that Ceedling will break on trying to process your test files, or, alternatively, your test suite will not execute as expected.
+If your test files rely on macros and `#ifdef` conditionals, there’s a good chance that Ceedling will break on trying to process your test files, or, alternatively, your test suite will build but not execute as expected.

 Similarly, generating mocks of header files with macros and `#ifdef` conditionals can get weird.
+It’s often in sophisticated projects with complex header files that mocking is most desired in the first place.

 Ceedling includes an optional ability to preprocess test files and header files before executing any operations on them.
-See the `:project` ↳ `:use_test_preprocessor`).
-That is, Ceedling will expand preprocessor statements in test files before generating test runners from them and will expand preprocessor statements in header files before generating mocks from them.
+See the `:project` ↳ `:use_test_preprocessor` project configuration setting.

+When preprocessing is enabled for test files, Ceedling will expand preprocessor statements in test files before generating test runners from them.
+When preprocessing is enabled for mocking, Ceedling will expand preprocessor statements in header files before generating mocks from them.

-This ability uses `gcc`'s preprocessing mode and the `cpp` preprocessor tool to strip down / expand test files and headers to their applicable content which can then be processed by Ceedling and CMock.
-They must be in your search path if Ceedling’s preprocessing is enabled.
+This ability uses `gcc`’s preprocessing mode and the `cpp` preprocessor tool to strip down / expand test files and headers to their applicable content which can then be processed by Ceedling and CMock.
+These tools must be in your search path if Ceedling’s preprocessing is enabled.
 Further, Ceedling’s features are directly tied to these tools' abilities and options.
-They should not be redefined for other toolchains.
+These tools should not be redefined for other toolchains.

 ### Execution time (duration) reporting in Ceedling operations & test suites